 Cuba has had a democratic centralist political system embodied in the “one state – one party” principle since 1959.
 Constitutionally, Cuba is a socialist country ruled by the dictates of Marxism.
 The Communist Party of Cuba is the leading force both at the society level and in the state.
 The government has three branches as stipulated by the Constitution of Cuba: The judiciary, executive, and legislature.
-Even so, the official party controls almost every sector in Cuba including the Media.
+Even so, the official party controls almost every sector in Cuba including the media.
 As such, many bodies around the world label Cuba as a Soviet democratic country.
 Regarding elections, only people not accused of any criminal offenses or not physically challenged are legible for voting.
 Cubans living abroad have no electoral right.
-However, suffrage is affordable to people who have lived on the island for two years.
+However, suffrage is affordable for people who have lived on the island for two years.

 The Executive Branch Of The Government Of Cuba

 The Cuban executive branch constitutes of two bodies.
 The Council of Ministers, which is the Cabinet, is the highest ranked administration body in the country forming the national government.
 The President, First Vice President, Council of State’s seven vice presidents, Executive Committee Secretary, heads of all the national ministries and members elected by law to serve in the federal government constitute the cabinet.
 The Council of Ministers officiates and directs foreign policies exercised by the country.
 It also controls and oversees foreign trade and the national budget.
 It enforces laws and rules passed by the National Legislature also called the Council of State.
 The latter comprises of 31 members and functions in exercising legislative powers such as calling house assembly meetings.
 The president is the head of state and leader of the government